-Before the early 1980s, law enforcement used third person when writing reports for investigations and record keeping.
-Third person is considered more formal and official.
+Before the early 1980s, law enforcement used the third person when writing reports for investigations and record keeping.
+The third person is considered more formal and official.
 It seems to take the writer out of being directly involved in the story by converting the writer to just another player in the story.

-One of the greater influences to writing in third person was the push for law enforcement to attend college and obtain degrees.
-If you have been to college, you may remember the numerous papers, reports, and studies you were required to write.
-The required format for the college paper is third person.
+One of the greatest influences on writing in the third person was the push for law enforcement to attend college and obtain degrees.
+If you have been to college, you may remember the numerous papers, reports and studies you were required to write.
+The required format for many college papers is third person.

-In the 1980s we started to change to writing in first person where the investigators and officers (the report writers) refer to themselves as “I” as opposed to referring to another person.
-The sole purpose of the report is to clearly document the facts of a case — in other words, what happened.
-Using first person makes your report more clear and easy to read.
+In the 1980s, we started to change to writing in first person, where the investigators and officers (the report writers) refer to themselves as “I” instead of referring to another person.
+The purpose of the police report is to document the facts of a case — in other words, what happened.
+Using the first person makes your report clearer and easier to read.

 Third Person: